Categories

-The answer to this question is detailed in a new paper of mine, just published, available to all (Open Access):
+The answer to this question is detailed in a new paper, just published (Shore, 2024a; Open Access):

 Enjoy and please share!!